Conflict escalates as nonstate armed groups unify against the central government

 What caused the current crisis in Myanmar?

-A half-century of military control, extreme poverty and frequent natural disasters has left Myanmar (also known as Burma) in a state of crisis.
-The country hosts some of the most isolated and vulnerable populations in the world.
+A half-century of military control, extreme poverty and frequent natural disasters has left Myanmar in a state of crisis.
+The combined impacts of ongoing conflict and climate shocks have decimated public services and increased humanitarian needs across the country.

 What are the main humanitarian challenges in Myanmar?